-When responding to cyberbullying concerns, the school will:
+1. When responding to cyberbullying concerns, the school will:

-- Act as soon as an incident has been reported or identified. - Provide appropriate support for the person who has been cyberbullied and work with the person who has carried out the bullying to ensure that it does not happen again. - Encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist with the investigation. - Take all available steps where possible to identify the person responsible.
-This may include: - looking at the use of the school's systems; - identifying and interviewing possible witnesses; - contacting the police, if necessary. - Work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
-This may include: - Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content. - Confiscating and searching students' electronic devices, such as mobile phones, in accordance with the law and the school searching and confiscation policy. - Requesting the deletion of locally-held content and content posted online if they contravene school behavior policies. - Ensure that sanctions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behavior of the bully, as well as, ensuring access to any additional help that they may need. - Inform the police, if a criminal offense has been committed.
-Provide information to staff and students regarding steps they can take to protect themselves online.
-This may include: - advising those targeted not to retaliate or reply; - providing advice on blocking or removing people from their contact lists; - helping those involved to think carefully about what private information they may have in the public domain.

-Prevent Bullying
+• Act as soon as an incident has been reported or identified.

+• Provide appropriate support for the person who has been cyberbullied and work with the person who has carried out the bullying to ensure that it does not happen again.

+• Encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist any investigation.

+• Take all available steps where possible to identify the person responsible.
+This may include:

+- looking at use of the school systems;

+- identifying and interviewing possible witnesses;

+- Contacting the police, if necessary.

+• Work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
+This may include:

+1. Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content.

+2. Confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law and the school searching and confiscation policy.

+3. Requesting the deletion of locally-held content and content posted online if they contravene school behavioral policies.

+4. Ensure that sanctions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behavior of the bully, as well as ensuring access to any additional help that they may need.

+5. Inform the police if a criminal offense has been committed.

+6. Provide information to staff and pupils regarding steps they can take to protect themselves online.
+This may include:

+advising those targeted not to retaliate or reply;

+providing advice on blocking or removing people from contact lists;

+helping those involved to think carefully about what private information they may have in the public domain.

-Environment
+Preventing Bullying Environment

-The whole community will:
+• The whole school community will:

-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration, and care for others, which will be upheld by all. - Recognize that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse).
-Recognize the potential for children with disabilities to be disproportionately impacted by bullying and will implement additional pastoral support as required. - Openly discuss differences between people that could motivate bullying, such as children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality, or appearance-related differences. - Challenge practice and language, which does not uphold the school values of tolerance, non-discrimination, and respect towards others. - Be encouraged to use technology, especially mobile phones and social media, positively and responsibly. - Work with staff, the wider community, and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build positive school culture. - Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school, student council, etc.
+Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others, which will be upheld by all.

+Recognize that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse).

+Recognizes the potential for children with disabilities to be disproportionately impacted by bullying and will implement additional pastoral support as required.

+Openly discuss differences between people that could motivate bullying, such as: children with different family situations, such as looked after children or those with caring responsibilities, religion, ethnicity, disability, gender, sexuality or appearance related difference.

+Challenge practice and language which does not uphold the school values of tolerance, non-discrimination and respect towards others.

+Be encouraged to use technology, especially mobile phones and social media, positively and responsibly.

+Work with staff, the wider community and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying.

+Actively create "safe spaces" for vulnerable children and young people.

+Celebrate success and achievements to promote and build a positive school culture.

+Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc.

-- Collaborate with other local educational settings as appropriate, and during key times of the year, for example, during transition. - Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities, such as an anti-bullying week. - Provide systematic opportunities to develop students' social and emotional skills, including building their resilience and self-esteem.
+Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition.

+Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week

+Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.